wBeckettHills/pdal_tutorial/tutorial/B_Create_Start_Stop_Environments.md

 If all the packages installed without returning errors, then you should have everything inside the environment needed to proceed perform the steps of the tutorial.

+For repeatable environments, an `environment.yml` file can be used for `conda` (`requirements.txt` for `pip`) and the actual package version number "pinned" to create exact rebuilds.
+This is a great practice beyond the scope of this intro, however, see the notes in Advanced Options as well as the example `YAML` file (`conda_env_cloudrunner.yaml`) provided with this repo.

 --------